bestasoff/PPI-prediction/README.md

 # PPI-prediction
-Prediction of protein-protein interfaces based on machine learning merhods
+Prediction of protein-protein interfaces based on machine learning methods